 Rielle used a decorative pillow to whap Rory’s arm.
 “Watch it, Aurora Rose Wetzler.
 Lots of folks around here said the same thing about you when you were sixteen.”

 “Huh-uh, mamacita, that argument ain’t gonna fly.
 You rode herd on me from the time I was a little tyke.
 I never had the chance to get into trouble.”

 “And look where me cracking the whip got you—a graduate assistantship at UWYO as you’re working on your Master’s.”
 Rielle stood in front of Rory and tucked a strand of her wild blonde hair behind her ear, like she’d done a hundred times.
 She still experienced that same overwhelming burst of love as she had the first time she’d cradled the squalling baby in her arms twenty-four years ago.
 “I’m so damn proud of you, Rory.”

 “I know you are, Mom.”
 Rory hugged her.
-“But stop this mushy stuff or we’re both start crying.
+“But stop this mushy stuff or we’ll both start crying.
 There’ll be plenty of tears when I leave.”

 “Don’t remind me.”
 She clutched her a little tighter.
 At six foot one, Rory towered over her by eight inches—making her daughter a supersized version of her instead of a mini-me.
 Rory’s green eyes—identical to her own—contained a devilish twinkle.
 “What?”

 “Let’s get this shit done because I have a surprise for you later.
 And no groaning ’cause it’s gonna be awesomely fun.”